Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 A third twist-bulb pen, for which I cannot find a patent, showed up at about the same time.
 Born in the factory of the Conklin Pen Company and named the All-American, it had its twist knob concealed beneath a blind cap; but unlike the Oxford, it had no mechanism to protect against overtwisting.
 As was common with many pens of its time, including the Wahl-Oxford and Bantam, it featured a barrel with areas of transparency so that the user could keep track of the remaining ink supply.

 Yet another variation on the bulb-filler theme comes from prewar Germany.
 Soennecken, known for its piston-filling pens, produced a line of bulb-fillers under the Rheingold brand.
 These pens, like those of Parker et al., did not look like bulb-fillers.
-They looked, and operated, like button-fillers, in which pressing a very short-stroke button at the distal end of the barrel compresses a pressure bar lengthwise, forcing it to flex away from the barrel wall and squeeze the sac.
-The button in Parker’s design (U.S. Patent No. 787,152, taken out in 1905 by John T. Davison), was concealed beneath a blind cap; but Soennecken, apparently concerned lest the blind cap become lost, came up with a better system.
+They looked, and operated, like button-fillers, in which pressing a very short-stroke button at the back end of the barrel compresses a pressure bar lengthwise, forcing it to flex away from the barrel wall and squeeze the sac.
+The button in Parker’s design (U.S. Patent No 787,152, taken out in 1905 by John T. Davison), was concealed beneath a blind cap; but Soennecken, apparently concerned lest the blind cap become lost, came up with a better system (German Patent No 625,472, issued on February 6, 1934; an improved version of an earlier Soennecken patent).
 A collar surrounding the button could be screwed upward to shield the button from inadvertent pressure or downward to expose it.
 The Soennecken design included a partition halfway long the barrel and a breather tube, much like the Wahl and Kahn designs, such that the sac was actually nothing more than a concealed bulb.

 The second filler, still very simple but somewhat more interesting mechanically, appears to be a design that Parker had originally tested but not produced in the mid-1930s: a cost-reduced variation of the Vacumatic filler, with a springless plunger operating the bulb.